happy-coco/macowly/README.md

 ### Search for songs by song title

-Can also include functionality to search by other attributes like artist’s name, genre, etc.
+Can also include functionality to search by other attributes like artist’s name, genre, etc. To be done.

 ### See information about each song

-Like title, artist, and album for songs quer.
+Like title, artist, and album for songs query.
 Open to include other information – ask users.
+To be done.

 ### Export custom playlist